rrrutledge/talks/2019/OSCON/an-open-collaboration-maturity-model/outline.md

 Learn the relationship between open source participation and other collaborative behavior.
 This understanding will help you to plot next incremental steps between your current position and your open source goals.

+# Timing

+30 minutes speaking
+10 minutes questions

 # Outline

+* Introduction
+  * Motivation to change involves more than just a desirable destimation.
+    * Give a picturesque description of Portland.
+How many could see themselves visiting in the near future?
+    * Give a picturesque description of Mars.
+How many could see themselves visiting in the near future?
+    * What makes travelling to Portland more attractive than travelling to Mars?
+      - Don't know how to make the trip.
+      - Don't know of anyone that has made the trip.
+Would need to pioneer.
+      - All of the value comes at the end.
+      - Too expensive.
+      - All expense is at the front.
+    * Give some extra description of the fabulous benefits of visiting Mars.
+Point out how doubling down on the message doesn't do anything to allay the concerns.
+  * Give a picturesque description of open collaboration.
+How many could see themselves visiting in the near future?
+  * Has anyone had a Mars-like commitment/response when trying to sell a journey to open collaboration?
+  * When many of us hear a description of open collaboration it sounds like the trip to Portland.
+Others may hear the exact words and it sounds to them like a trip to Mars.
+  * Show how

+Some people see it like visiting Mars.

 What is the problem?
 The problem is that you want people to engage in open source more than they are.

 Sunny Portland.

-Describe how great Portland is.

-Describe how great Mars is.

-What makes travelling to Portland more attractive than travelling to Mars?

-Don't know how to make the trip.
-No value along the way.
-Trip is too expensive.
-Too much initial outlay.
-Unknown.
-Would need to be a pioneer.

 Could also have a description of some intermediate location - an out-of-the-way location on Earth.